 Customers can’t find the help button

-In order to experiment with changes that would be an improvement I sketched new possibilities for the interface.
-I wanted to make the smallest necessary changes and retain all of the current functionality so I could improve usability while retaining the same user experience Audible has spent time and money building to this point.
+I sketched new possibilities for the interface, refining different ideas for alterations.
+I aimed to make the smallest necessary changes while retaining full functionality.
+This way I could improve usability while maintaining the same user experience Audible has spent time and money building to this point.

 Hi-fi & Prototype

 [For the clickable prototype scroll to the bottom of the page.]